Warehouse Technology

 • The layout measurements must include line widths to ensure a pallet fits within the markings.
 Pallets on markings can damage the line.

-• A narrower line needs less paint.
+• A narrow line needs less material so is it cheaper.